 The Next Century

 People were happy with their wood stoves in the 1800s.
-While they weren’t as attractive as the open fireplaces of the times, they were much more efficient, has fairly good controllable airflow with some sort of baffle system.
-By today’s standards, they would be illegal in most states due to high particulate emissions, but they were a big improvement for the times, as they were about 30% efficient (vs. today’s stoves at 80% efficient.)
+While they weren’t as attractive as the open fireplaces of the times, they were much more efficient, and had fairly good controllable airflow with some sort of baffle system.
+By today’s standards, they would be illegal in most states due to high particulate emissions, but they were a big improvement for the times, as they were about 30% efficient (vs. today’s stoves at 80% efficiency.)

 1900s and Today

 Fast forward another century and wood stoves were overhauled again – several times.
 The energy crisis of the 1970s caused a huge surge in their popularity.
-But the designs were still inefficient, emitted high levels of particulates (pollution), and were fire hazards due to significant creosote build-up.
-But people were snatching them up and saving money by heating their homes with wood.
+It's actually what sparked the creation of Vermont Castings and Quadra-Fire stoves.
+However, the designs were still inefficient, emitted high levels of particulates (pollution), and were fire hazards due to significant creosote build-up.

 In the late 1980s, the Environmental Protection Agency (EPA) stepped in and drastically changed the wood stove industry.
-The concern was emissions produced by the stoves and effect they had on the environment.
-The EPA set emission limits at 7.5 grams per hour for wood stoves, and manufacturers responded either by improving their designs or going out of business.
+The concern was the emissions produced by the stoves and the effect they had on the environment.
+The EPA set emission limits at 7.5 grams per hour for wood stoves, and manufacturers either improved their designs or went out of business.

-Many EPA-certified wood stoves today, such as the Quadra-Fire 3100 Step Top have extremely low emissions – as low as 1 to 2 grams per hour.
-They are outfitted with 21st century burn technology that enables “complete combustion,” meaning the wood receives ample oxygen, burning at high temperatures for an amount of time that ensures the combustion gases are also burned before being expelled through the stove pipe.
-And they have another important benefit – complete combustion helps prevent accumulation of creosote.
+Today, many EPA-certified wood stoves, such as the Quadra-Fire 3100 Step Top have extremely low emissions – as low as 1-2 grams per hour.
+Quadra-Fire stoves are outfitted with 21st century burn technology that enables “complete combustion.”
+This means the wood receives ample oxygen and burns at high temperatures for an amount of time that ensures the combustion gases are also burned before being expelled through the stove pipe.
+Complete combustion also helps prevent accumulation of creosote.

 Pellet Stoves

-Similar in appearance to today’s wood stoves, pellet stoves produce even fewer emissions than wood stoves – so little that they don’t require testing by the EPA.
+Similar in appearance to today’s wood stoves, pellet stoves produce even fewer emissions than wood stoves.
 They debuted during the energy crisis of the 1970s as an alternative heat source when oil was scarce.
 Pellet stoves eliminated stacking and storing large amounts of wood, required refueling only once or twice a day, and burned cleaner with less ash to clean up.
 This is still the case today, although today’s models are more efficient yet.
-If you aren’t familiar with pellet stoves, they burn pellets, which look similar to rabbit feed and are generally made from recycled wood and biomass materials.
+Pellet stoves burn pellets, which look similar to rabbit feed and are generally made from recycled wood and biomass materials.

 Options Abound

-Today there are many models and brands of wood and pellet stoves from which to choose.
-Many homeowners save money and contribute to a greener Earth by heating all or part of their home with wood or pellets, which are naturally renewable fuels.
-It’s possible to find the perfect style and functionality to compliment your home’s décor and your lifestyle.
-Check them out yourself here.
+Today there are many models and brands of wood and pellet stoves to choose from.
+Many homeowners save money by heating all or part of their home with wood or pellets, which are naturally renewable fuels.
+It’s possible to find the perfect style and functionality to compliment your home’s decor and lifestyle.
+Check them out here.